jupyterhub/jupyterhub/docs/source/troubleshooting.md

 visit your single-user notebook server.
 If you don't see this message in the log, it may mean that your single-user notebook server isn't connecting to your Hub.

-If you see 403 (forbidden) like this, it's a token problem:
+If you see 403 (forbidden) like this, it's likely a token problem:

 ```
 403 GET /hub/api/authorizations/cookie/jupyterhub-token-name/[secret] (@10.0.1.4) 4.14ms